munificent/magpie/doc/site/markdown/program-structure.md

 ## Doc Comments

-Magpie has a third kind of comment called *documentation comments* or simply *doc comments*.
+In addition to regular line and block comments, Magpie has a third kind of comment called *documentation comments* or simply *doc comments*.
 They start with three slashes and proceed to the end of the line.

     :::magpie
     def square(n is Int)